BeanGreen247/openbox-with-windows-snapping/README.md

 This project is made as a passtime activity and may not be updated all the time.

+## Make sure to have these packages installed
+* libglib2.0
+* libpango1.0-dev
+* libxml2-dev
+* automake

 ## Youtube links

 [Main video](https://youtu.be/2yxb1ed1lJQ)